 Backcountry recreational activities are dependent on the existence of natural pristine wilderness areas.
-The temporary alteration of this pristine wilderness through forest harvesting practices may result in a decrease in these recreational activities for some period of time.
+The temporary removal or alteration of this pristine wilderness through forest harvesting practices will result in a decrease in these recreational activities for some period of time.